RsyncProject/rsync/rsync.1.md

 0.  `--skip-compress=LIST`

+    **NOTE:** no compression method currently supports per-file compression changes, so this option has no effect.

     Override the list of file suffixes that will be compressed as little as possible.
 Rsync sets the compression level on a per-file basis based on the file's suffix.
-If the compression algorithm has an "off" level (such as zlib/zlibx) then no compression occurs for those files.
+If the compression algorithm has an "off" level, then no compression occurs for those files.
 Other algorithms that support changing the streaming level on-the-fly will have the level minimized to reduces the CPU usage as much as possible for a matching file.
-At this time, only zlib & zlibx compression support this changing of levels on a per-file basis.

     The **LIST** should be one or more file suffixes (without the dot) separated by slashes (`/`).
 You may specify an empty string to indicate that no files